Can I ride the Nozomi & Mizuho Shinkansen with the Japan Rail Pass?

 - Hakata > Kagoshima-Chuo: 4,500 yen

-Of course, with their still being an additional fee needed to board the trains, travelers ought to not feel obligated to take them throughout their entire trip, but if such fits into a given itinerary or becomes more time-effective, this will be a very welcome addition.
+Of course, with their still being an additional fee needed to board the trains, travelers ought to not feel obligated to take them throughout their entire trip, but if such fits into a given itinerary or becomes more time-effective, these trains will be very much worth considering.